Organizing Data Science Teams (Transcript)

 Hugo: Yeah, that's cool, and I'm wondering whether even this idea of storing and distributing knowledge in a knowledge repository, for example, or a wiki, can actually help with this kind of culture of a single group, that they're checking each other's code every now and then, seeing what each other are working on in this kind of a knowledge base.

-Jonathan: Yeah, exactly, and if we're culturally in one group, then when that group is meeting once a week or quarter or whatever, when we're meeting together, we'll be talking, and I'll say, "Hey, let me tell you about this analysis I did."
+Jacqueline: Yeah, exactly, and if we're culturally in one group, then when that group is meeting once a week or quarter or whatever, when we're meeting together, we'll be talking, and I'll say, "Hey, let me tell you about this analysis I did."
 They're like, "Oh wow, that would have been great over here," and you build those bridges, and you get things continuing to work together, and that kind of cultural cohesion is really valuable, especially to your point of keeping the knowledge around.

 Who to report to?